 The Member or applicant’s accompanying individual may be an attorney.
 If the Member or applicant is represented by legal counsel, then both the MSEC and the hearing panel shall be entitled to be represented and advised by legal counsel.

 Failure, without good cause, of the Member or applicant requesting the hearing to appear and proceed at such a hearing shall be deemed to constitute a waiver of the right to a hearing under these Bylaws and a voluntary acceptance of the recommendations or actions pending.
-The hearing panel shall report the failure to appear to the Hospital CEO or authorized designee, who shall notify the University Healthcare System Committee of the GB and the President of the Medical Staff.
-In such event, the proposed action of the MSEC or GB shall become final without further action by the MSEC or the GB and without any further rights to a hearing and/or appeal.
+The hearing panel shall report the failure to appear to the Hospital CEO or authorized designee, who shall notify the University Healthcare System Committee of the GB or authorized designee and the President of the Medical Staff.
+In such event, the proposed action of the MSEC or GB or authorized designee shall become final without further action by the MSEC or the GB or authorized designee and without any further rights to a hearing and/or appeal.

 MSEC Representation